nbtk/tsubame/README.md

 ### hop_limit

 Maximum number of hops.
-It must be an integer between 1 to 64.
-You should specify the minimum number of hops required to reach the target.
+It must be an integer from 1 to 64.

 ### count

-Number of probe packets to each hop.
-It must be an integer between 1 to 4.
+The number of probe packets for each hop.
+It must be an integer from 1 to 4.

 ### ident

 Identifier for parallel execution.
-For parallel execution, a unique value must be set in each context.
-It must be a bytes type value of size 2.
-If it is set None, the PID will be used.
+The size must be 2 bytes.
+A unique value must be set for each traceroute context.
+By default, the PID will be set.

 ## Result Structure